jh1993/UnderusedOptions/README.txt

 - Watcher's Instinct (6 SP): While in Watcher Form, each turn you will automatically cast a random one of your lightning or arcane sorcery spells at a random valid enemy target, consuming charges as usual.

 Wheel of Death:
 - Royal Flush (7 SP): Wheel of Death now deals an additional hit of fire, lightning, physical, and arcane damage, each targeting a random enemy.
+The same enemy can be hit more than once.
 Not compatible with Death Roulette.

 Ball Lightning:
 - Weakness changed to arcane damage.